chafab/Kubernetes_Micronaut_Keycloack_Grafana_Sample/readme.md

 The following picture illustrates the architecture described above including Kubernetes objects.

 ![Microservices Diagram](doc/pictures/diagram.png)
+# About Grafana
+Grafana is a tool that allows to monitor the different services performances whether it's gathering container logs using loki or seeing metrics such as number of request per seconds and many more through Prometheus.
+The Grafana documentation in the doc folder will show a brief overview of what can be achieved with it.

 ## Documentation
 Documentation and steps to install and run the services is available under the doc directory